lcocoenriquez/Blazor/README.md

 https://github.com/dotnet-presentations/blazor-workshop

 ### 43.1.
-Introducción a la aplicación Blazing Pizza
+Blazing Pizza application introduction

 ### 43.2.
-Arquitectura básica de la aplicación Blazing Pizza
+Basic architecture for Blazing Pizza

 ### 43.3.
-Arquitectura de Blazing Pizza con .NET8 y .NET9
+Blazing Pizza architecture with .NET8 y .NET9

 ### 43.4.
-Cargar paquetes NUGET y Referencias a Proyectos
+How to load the NUGET Packages and Projects References

 ### 43.5.
-Configurar componentes compartidos de Blazing Pizza
+How to configure Shared Components

 ### 43.6.